March 22nd – 24th 2021

 Join your industry peers, Master Joiners leaders and professional friends at the Annual Master Joiners Inspired Conference.
-To be held at the Claudelands Event Centre, Conference begins on Thursday, June 4th with the Annual General Meeting, buffet dinner and social networking evening.
+To be held at the Claudelands Event Centre, Conference begins with the Annual General Meeting, buffet dinner and social networking evening.

-Friday June 5th – brings a full menu of business sessions including keynote speakers delivering business leadership messages, six breakout sessions for working on your business and in your business followed with the Presidents address.
-The Annual Awards dinner follows Conference on Friday June 5th.
+The conference menu of business sessions includes keynote speakers delivering business leadership messages, six breakout sessions for working on your business and in your business followed with the Presidents address.
+The Annual Awards dinner follows the Conference business sessions

 Mental Health and Safety in the Workplace